narze/hacktoberfest_ez/README.md

 ## Learning

-Go on Github and made an account and see tutorials on:
+Go to github.com and make an account and see tutorials on:

 - how to fork the project
 - how to create a repository
 - how to clone the repository
 - how to make a pull request

-and made your contribution towards Open Source in Hacktoberfest
+and make your contribution towards Open Source in Hacktoberfest